-- International students who are admitted to the United States on a student visa are required by law to be registered for a minimum of 10 semester credit hours.
-No off-campus employment is permitted without written permission of the Immigration and Naturalization Service of the United States Department of Justice.
+- International students who are admitted to the United States on a student visa are required by law to maintain full-time status.

 - No off-campus employment is permitted without prior authorization from the Immigration and Naturalization Service of the United States Department of Justice.
 F-1 student’s dependents in F-2 status are not authorized for employment under any circumstances.

 What are my financial aid options as an international student?

 The Master’s Seminary offers scholarship to incoming and continuing international students.
 A complete list and descriptions of our scholarships are available on our Financial Aid page.